thafsi-pv/CinemaSpot/README.md

 - Log out button: Users can log out of the app by clicking on the log out button on the home page.
 - Movie list with search: The home page displays a list of movies and a search box that allows users to filter the list.
 The search box has a debounce feature that delays the search until the user has finished typing.
 - If the user is  not authenticated and trying to go to home page direct with url redirect to login page
+- From movie list user can click in movie and navigating to teaser page these page also shows cast list

 ## Implementation Details